beakbahama/log/docs/chins.md

 ## Resources
 - [**Chin Uniqueness Video**](https://www.youtube.com/watch?v=7D5CQ98kll4) by Hank Green: Discover where I first learned about the uniqueness of human chins in late 2020 or early 2021.
-- [**The Enduring Puzzle of the Human Chin**](https://onlinelibrary.wiley.com/doi/10.1002/evan.21471) by James Pampush and David Daegling: Explore this scholarly review that delves into the various hypotheses proposed to explain why humans have chins, examining the strengths and weaknesses of each theory and demonstrating the ongoing debate within the scientific community.
-The paper is behind a paywall, but you may contact the authors for personal access or explore other means to obtain it.
+- [**The Enduring Puzzle of the Human Chin**](https://onlinelibrary.wiley.com/doi/10.1002/evan.21471) by James Pampush and David Daegling: Explore this review that delves into the various hypotheses proposed to explain why humans have chins, examining the strengths and weaknesses of each theory and demonstrating the ongoing debate within the knowledge community.
-- [**NPR Interview with James Pampush**](https://www.npr.org/2016/01/29/464893281/why-do-humans-have-chins-a-scientist-explains-the-enduring-puzzle): A brief but informative interview that offers insights into the enduring questions about human chins, featuring James Pampush, one of the authors of the paper "The Enduring Puzzle of the Human Chin".
+- [**NPR Interview with James Pampush**](https://www.npr.org/2016/01/29/464893281/why-do-humans-have-chins-a-scientist-explains-the-enduring-puzzle): A brief but informative interview that offers insights into the enduring questions about human chins, featuring one of the authors of the paper "The Enduring Puzzle of the Human Chin".
 Listen time: approximately 3 minutes.

 ## Planned Additions
-This document is intended to be a living resource, evolving with ongoing research, personal insights, and contributions from the community.
-Below are planned additions and areas of expansion:

-- **Multimedia Resources**: Relevant videos, podcasts, and interactive media that can provide a richer, more engaging exploration of the topics covered.
+- **Multimedia Resources**: Relevant videos, pictures, diagrams, and interactive media that can provide a richer, more engaging exploration of the topics covered.

 - **Case Studies: Experiences with Chin Sensations**: Narratives and anonymous case studies that illustrate how various individuals have experienced chin-related phenomena, broadening the narrative with empirical support.